matatirosolutions/fm-layout-to-entity/README.md

 See this [blog post](https://msdev.co.uk/fm-layout-to-entity) for more details.

 Steve Winter
 Matatiro Solutions
-hello@msdev.co.uk
-@steveWinterNZ
+steve@msdev.co.uk